fbpx

 TEKSMA.K.6.A

 Geometry and measurement.
 The student applies mathematical process standards to analyze attributes of two-dimensional shapes and three-dimensional solids to develop generalizations about their properties.
-The student is expected to: identify two-dimensional shapes, including circles, triangles, rectangles, and squares as special rectangles.
+The student expects to: identify two-dimensional shapes, including circles, triangles, rectangles, and squares as special rectangles.

 TEKSMA.K.6.D

 Geometry and measurement.
 The student applies mathematical process standards to analyze attributes of two-dimensional shapes and three-dimensional solids to develop generalizations about their properties.
-The student is expected to: identify attributes of two-dimensional shapes using informal and formal geometric language interchangeably.
+The student expects to: identify attributes of two-dimensional shapes using informal and formal geometric language interchangeably.

 Science